 “The New Deal” refers to a series of domestic programs implemented during Roosevelt’s administration to combat the effects of the Great Depression on the U.S. economy.
 In addition to specific key economic programs, several of the most prominent New Deal initiatives focused on providing work relief to unemployed workers from all segments of U.S. society — from unskilled laborers to highly skilled artists, craftspeople, and technicians.

 On April 8, 1935, Congress approved the Emergency Relief Appropriation Act of 1935, the work relief bill that funded the Works Progress Administration.

-On a smaller scale, the WPA employed musicians, artists, writers, actors and directors in large arts, drama, media, and literacy projects.
+On a smaller scale, the WPA employed musicians, artists, writers, actors, and directors in large arts, drama, media, and literacy projects.
 These included the Federal Art Project, Federal Music Project, Federal Theatre Project, and the Federal Writers’ Project.

-During its brief existence, the WPA generated numerous documents consisting of written histories, oral histories, guidebooks, fine prints, plays, posters, photographs, and architectural histories.
+During its brief existence, the WPA generated numerous documents of written histories, oral histories, guidebooks, fine prints, plays, posters, photographs, and architectural histories.
 Many of these documents are now in the collections of the Library of Congress.

 As a result of low unemployment due to the worker shortage of World War II, the agency was discontinued in June 1943.
 It employed more than 8.5 million people who worked on 1.4 million public projects during its eight years of operation.